 - Purposeful as it has a rational and measurable purchase

-- Logical as it has a certain life-cycle
+- Logical as it has a particular lifecycle.

-- Conflict as it tries to solve a problem that creates some kind of conflict
+- Conflict as it tries to solve a problem that creates some friction.

-- Risk as it involves an element of risk
+- Risk as it involves an element of change with a negative impact.

 - Renovating the kitchen